-Dr Anthony Mobasser is a porcelain crowns expert in Los Angeles CA, since he has completed over 8000 crowns successfully, which are functioning, looking incredibly beautiful, and most importantly lasting over 30 years in his patients mouths and still functioning beautifully.
+Dr Anthony Mobasser is a porcelain crowns professional in Los Angeles CA, since he has completed over 8000 crowns successfully, which are functioning, looking incredibly beautiful, and most importantly lasting over 30 years in his patients mouths and still functioning beautifully.
+He is known to be an experienced in crowns, because his porcelain work looks amazing and function well for many years.
 His Los Angeles private dental practice, which caters to Hollywood stars and Beverly Hills celebrities is known for his artistry in designing knock out smiles with the use of porcelain crowns if need be.
 He has earned reputation of dentist to the stars when it comes to full mouth reconstruction with crowns and veneers to transform a mediocre smile to a red carpet ready smile.
 For many years, patients’ demands have been increasing for improved aesthetics in dental ceramic restorations, particularly in the area of front teeth that require Porcelain crowns or caps.
 The idea of “All Natural Crowns” has seen growing demand.
 Ceramic crowns do not show metal substructures under them as opposed to PFM (porcelain fused to metal) crowns, and they can be stronger than PFM crowns, if using Emax or Zerconia type porcelain.

 Per Dr Mobasser it is important for patients to know that some ceramic crowns such as lava or zerconia, are metals, but they are ceramic metals.
 Because they are ceramic metals, they are white opaque in color, and it is not always the best solution to use for front teeth, unless the dentist is working also with a skilled ceramist.
 Zerconia porcelain, however can mask discolored metal posts, or other dark areas of the tooth, in most occasions, but not 100% due to previous root canal procedure.
 As of 2017 Zerconia can be milled, and can not be pressed, also the zerconia crowns are usually cemented and can not be bonded, if the retention of the prepared tooth is compromised, the dentist can not bond, and only cement, meaning the crown can come off.
 This is one negative feature in regards to zerconia for either partial coverage restorations or full coverage restorations such as zerconia or lava crowns, on the plus side, they are extremely strong and fracture resistant if they are made monolithic.